 Dru Jaeger is one of Club Soda’s co-founders and the author of How to Be a Mindful Drinker.
-In this week’s blog, Dru considers the benefits of taking a break from drinking, and how it can help if you are moderating or thinking about going alcohol-free.
+In this week’s blog, Dru considers the benefits of taking a weekend off drinking, and how it can help if you are moderating or thinking about going alcohol-free.

 I’ve never been wildly excited about the official guidelines for safer drinking.
 (Honestly, can you calculate units?
 And more importantly, could you do the sums after a couple of drinks?
 Me neither…) But the one piece of advice that I do enthusiastically endorse is the idea of taking a regular break from drinking.

 Having regular time off drinking is a great approach to add to your moderation toolbox if you are cutting down.
 And if you are thinking about going alcohol-free, that change begins – always – with a short break that gets longer and longer (read this personal story for inspiration).
 Whether you decide to carry on drinking after your short break is up to you.
-But taking a break from drinking is something we’d encourage everyone to do.
+But taking a break from, even a weekend off drinking is something we’d encourage everyone to do.

 Frankly, any break of a few days or longer will benefit you.
 In this time, your body can fully process the alcohol that was in your system and begin to recover.
 It’s important not to displace the alcohol from non-drinking days into the rest of the week.
 That’s a recipe for binge drinking.
 If you are taking regular breaks as a moderation tactic, aim for an overall reduction in the amount you drink, as well as alcohol-free days.